Anicaaa/js-dom-greengrocers/README.md

 ## Extended 2
 - Add sorting to the store ie. sort by price or sort alphabetically; when a user clicks sort they will see a sorted list of items

+## Plan
+- Iterate each state items
+- createElemens ('li'), ('div'), ('img'), ('button').
+Available in the store-item.html
+- append each element created with store--item-list
+- createElemens ('li'), ('img'), ('p'), ('button') ('span'), ('button').
+Available in the cart-item.html
+- append each element created with cart--item-list
+- use addeventListener for the + and - buttons
+- if statement item === 0 then .remove() item from cart
+- function for the sum of item price added in cart - items.price